Jemimah000/S75_PICKLE_HAVEN/README.md

 **Database:** MongoDB for managing product details, user accounts, and orders.

-**Authentication:** JWT for secure user login and sessions.

 **Deployment:** Frontend on Netlify and backend on Heroku.

-**Additional Tools:** Postman for testing APIs, Material-UI for styling, and Axios for API communication.

 **Why This Project:**
 --